How to make Banana Bread without Brown Sugar

 Step 1: Preheat oven to 350 degrees.
 Grease or spray an 8×4 inch loaf with nonstick baking spray.

-Step 2: Whisk together flour, baking soda, and salt in a medium bowl.
+Step 2: Whisk flour, baking soda, and salt in a medium bowl.
 Set aside.

 FAQ